 Note: Keep an eye out for your blueberry containers during extreme heat.
 They may need to be watered more than once a day during heat waves.
 Check them in the morning and early evening.

 Blueberry plants grow best with a high level of organic matter, so any well-balanced compost or aged manure is ideal as it will provide the right nutrients for your blueberry plants.
-You can also use diluted fish emulsion to give them an extra boost during flowering and fruiting.
+You can also use diluted fish emulsion or organic fertilizer to give them an extra boost during the growing season.

 - Cut off old canes that grow from the base with sharp pruning shears or a saw.
 This will create new branch growth, generally yielding more fruit in following seasons.

-- Be sure to remove branches crossing each other to allow sun through for better fruit production and less injury during winter.
+- It’s a good idea to remove branches crossing each other to allow sun through for better fruit production and less injury during winter.